 Silk Factory - The Silk Factory is an educational journey through the production of silk, one of China's most famous and luxurious materials.
-Learn about the use of silkworms and silk moths in its production; the manufacturing process; as well as silk's journey along the Silk Road.
+Learn about the use of silkworms and silk moths in its production; the manufacturing process; as well as silk's journey along the Silk Road which brought this product across Asia and Europe.

-Days 15-16: Depart Shanghai
+Days 22-23: Depart Shanghai